pemulis/localbitcoins/README.md

-# LocalBitcoins API Client
+# LocalBitcoins API Client 0.0.2

 This gem provides a simple, extensible Ruby client to access the [LocalBitcoins API](https://localbitcoins.com/api-docs/).
+Please note that this a work in progress, and does not yet have a test suite.

+DO NOT USE THIS IN PRODUCTION APPLICATIONS UNTIL THE TEST SUITE HAS BEEN WRITTEN!
+THANKS!

 ## Installation